-By involving numerous groups, from schools to public services, faith groups and government, of all ages and races, we believe that we can bring about inclusive community healing, recognizing the value of every person to the success and prosperity of the neighborhood.
-This will result in a community where all voices are heard and peacebuilding is engaged for a brighter future.
-(Edited 5/21/2018)
+By involving many & diverse groups, from schools to public services, faith groups & government, of all ages & races, we believe that we can bring about inclusive community healing that recognizes the value of every person.
+This stronger, more confident community will be one where all voices are heard & peacebuilding is engaged for a brighter future.
+Edited 8/7/18/

 How is your idea unique?
 (1,000 characters)

-The goal of healing the impact of systemic racism and historical trauma over generations is not new.
-What makes Gert Town unique is that the community has suffered the compounded trauma of long-term institutional racism, generational poverty, and the lasting effects of Hurricane Katrina - one of the nation’s worst natural disasters.
-In a society that is increasingly divided among race and class lines, there is a rising awareness of its insidious nature and a desire among people of good will to undo the damage.
-The desire to build peace in the face of brokenness.
-Often work to dismantle racism is directed toward individuals and organizations.
-This idea seeks to involve an entire community.
+The goal of healing the impact of systemic racism & historical trauma over generations is not new.
+What makes Gert Town unique is that the community has suffered the compounded trauma of long-term institutional racism, generational poverty & the lasting effects of Hurricane Katrina - one of the nation’s worst natural disasters.
+In a society increasingly divided among race & class lines, there is rising awareness of its insidious nature & a desire among people of good will to undo the damage & to build peace in the face of brokenness.
+While work to dismantle racism is often directed toward individuals & organizations, this effort seeks to involve an entire community and multiple generations.

-This idea builds bridges that create skills, provides support and guidance for ongoing success.
-The nonprofit organizations involved are trusted by their Gert Town neighbors and have a stake in the results as long-time members of the community.
+The project partners seek to build bridges through racial dialogue and healing, develop skills, and provide support & guidance for ongoing success.
+Project partners involved are trusted by their Gert Town neighbors & have a stake in the results as long-time members of the community.